-First time in Latvia, , original design works by Salvador Dali, are now The Mikhail Chekhov Riga Russian Theatre and this exhibitions is realized in partnership SIA Artexpo with Collection Kesauri.
-Exhibition is open 22/07/2014 to 22/09/2014 and is featuring 186 original design works of greatest master of our time.
+Following the success of this exhibition in Latvia and Lithuania, original design works by Salvador Dali, are now Center of Contemporary Art, Riga, and this exhibitions is realized in partnership SIA Art Expo with Collection Kesauri.
+Exhibition is open from 20/01/2015 to 25/09/2015 and is featuring 186 original design works of greatest master of our time.

 The aim of the exhibition "Design Works" is to help the public to see and understand how Dali materializes his views thanks to his special artistic language in the form of images, which often take an intangible aspect, but clearly are felt by spectator.
 The exhibited works demonstrate Dali’s creative side, which are unknown to a wide audience, but nonetheless which are essential for the understanding of his art, fantastic world and artistic techniques used by Dali to implement it in a variety of forms and genres.
 On this point particularly interesting are his designs.
 Personal items are also interesting, especially Necktie pins, undoubtedly made from Dalí’s layouts.

 Curated by Kesauri Aleksandre, Kessaouri Vassili, in partnership with the Collection Kesauri.

 The exhibition "Design Works" is composed by exhibits from private collection of original works made by Salvador Dali : Serigraphs on silk, tapestries, lithographs, ceramics, works in bronze, silver, applied arts, and also Dali’s and Gala’s personal items and other memorabilia.
 The exhibition "Design Works" highlights the major key aspects of work of the greatest artist of our time - Salvador Dali and reveals unknown limits of his work.